AlexDaichendt/simple-chat/README.md

 - no user authentication
 - Client Websockets should be more robust, i.e. reconnecting
 - Client state does not persist on refresh
-- Client messages are rendered all at once, a virtual list would be better after a certain amount of messages
+- Performance: when sending a very large amount of messages, like 100000, the browser will freeze.
+This is not due to bad rendering per se, but the websocket message ingestion.
+Fixing this would be quite easy with a server-sided message debounce.
 - Test coverage very limited: only a single component is tested
 - Keyboard navigation and focus management could be improved
 - Entire deployment process is missing, i.e. Dockerfiles, CI/CD, reverse proxy